4 exercises to become good at dodging punches

 • Naturally, this is not the end of the path (nor the only possible beginning), the next step is speed training (more about this later)

-• The worst error while training to dodge punches (often seen even in pro-level training exhibitions) is to do not bend enough the knees, forcing the (compassionate) partner / coach to enlarge vertically the angle of his / her passing blows (to avoid hitting the practitioner); to improve, let’s learn to ask no mercy from those who help us train and let’s film ourselves (to see if we really dodge the blows or if we are helped); needless to emphasize that in combat the attacks will all be directed towards us and not gently towards the air
+• The worst error while training to dodge punches (often seen even in pro-level training exhibitions) is to not bend enough the knees, forcing the (compassionate) partner / coach to enlarge vertically the angle of his / her passing blows (to avoid hitting the practitioner); to improve, let’s learn to ask no mercy from those who help us train and let’s film ourselves (to see if we really dodge the blows or if we are helped); needless to emphasize that in combat the attacks will all be directed towards us and not gently towards the air

 • Last but not least, it is useless to say that not all the punches can be dodged (this happens only in martial arts movies); in parallel to this useful attitude it is absolutely necessary to follow a solid impact conditioning path (read Acceptance and prevention of pain and Why professional fighters do not block / parry the blows?)